c-neto/carlosneto.dev/blog/2025/2025-06-22-kubernetes-logs-simplified.md

 - Kubernetes Logging Reference: <https://kubernetes.io/docs/concepts/cluster-administration/logging/>
 :::

-Each pod container has an isolated file, and logs are composed of the content that the application writes to [stdout](https://en.wikipedia.org/wiki/Standard_streams) and [stderr](https://en.wikipedia.org/wiki/Standard_streams).
-The logs are written to the Node where the pod container is running, in the following location:
+Each container in a pod writes its logs to a separate file.
+These logs capture everything the application outputs to _stdout_ and _stderr_ (see [standard streams](https://en.wikipedia.org/wiki/Standard_streams)).
+The log files are stored on the node where the pod is running at:

 ```bash
 # pod container log file pattern